elfreedasunny/CNN/README.md

 # CNN

-This totally the ditto of my assignment on cousera specialization- Deeplearning.ai  -Residual_Networks_v2a;
+This is totally the ditto of my assignment on cousera specialization- Deeplearning.ai  -Residual_Networks_v2a;
 I wanted to test the idead in a different scenario.

 Thanks; Good luck!